 The pylorus is identified with the pyloric vein as the landmark.
 A Kocher maneuver (Chapter 26) is then carried out to mobilize the duodenum for good exposure and relaxation of tension on the subsequent transverse suture line.
 Traction sutures of 00 silk are placed and tied at the superior and inferior margins of the pyloric ring for anatomic orientation.
 Efforts should be made to include the pyloric vein in these sutures in order to partially control the subsequent bleeding.
 A longitudinal incision is made approximately 2 to 3 cm on each side of the pyloric ring through all layers of the anterior wall (figure 1).
 In the presence of marked deformity, it may be advisable to incise the midportion of the duodenum and then, with a hemostat directed up through the constricted pyloric canal as a guide, make the incision in the midportion of the pylorus, across the midportion of the anterior duodenal wall, and across the midpoint of the pyloric wall into the gastric side.
 Bleeding is controlled with electrocautery.

 Traction on the angle sutures draws the longitudinal incision apart until it becomes first diamond shaped (figure 1) and then transverse (figure 2).
 Active bleeders tend to occur in the divided duodenal wall and in the region of the divided pyloric sphincter.
 Inverting sutures of interrupted silk are passed through all layers to approximate the mucosa.
 Some prefer a one-layer closure (figure 2) in order to minimize the encroachment on the pyloric lumen resulting from the inversion that follows a two-layer closure.
 The one-layer, the Gambee suture, is shown in cross section.
-This is placed in four passes, with the second and ...
+This is placed in four passes, with the ...